BolarityNetwork/Synapse/README.md

 ```

-###### The following demonstrates how to control the Solana account through the  Ethereum account.
+###### Example 2: Control a Solana Account through an Ethereum Account

-1. Create a Ethereum account
+**Step 1: Create an Ethereum Account**
+Start by creating an Ethereum account to control a Solana account.

-2. Create the corresponding Solana account,you need to use a Ethereum account to send messages to the Solana program through the Ethereum contract.
+**Step 2: Create the Corresponding Solana Account**
+You will need to use an Ethereum account to send messages to the Solana program through an Ethereum contract.

+**Example Code (Pseudocode):**

 ```
   const borsh = require('borsh');